ondra/sensetrends/EXAMPLE.md

         "$WORKDIR/unitok-4.0/configs/czech.py" > "$TOKENIZED_VERT"
 ```

-For a simpler workflow, you can likelycontinue with the `word`
+For a simpler workflow, you can continue with the `word`
 attribute.
 This is often acceptable for languages with relatively simple
 morphology.
 For richer morphology, it will be better to add lemmatization
 and before training the sense model, e.g. with TreeTagger.

 ## Optional: Deduplicate
+Remove duplicate paragraphs present in the vertical text.

 ```bash
 onion < "$TOKENIZED_VERT" > "$DEDUP_VERT"